apache/cordova-docs/docs/en/edge/cordova/file/directoryentry/directoryentry.md

     }

-toURI
+toURL
 -----

-Returns a URI that can be used to locate the directory.
+Returns a URL that can be used to locate the directory.

 __Quick Example__

-    // Get the URI for this directory var uri = entry.toURI();
+    // Get the URL for this directory var dirURL = entry.toURL();
-    console.log(uri);
+    console.log(dirURL);

 remove